TobyYang7/TobyYang7.github.io/_projects/3_project_Travel_Delay_Insurance_Recommendation_AI_System.md

 ---
 layout: page
 title: Travel Delay Insurance Recommendation AI System
 description: In this project, we designed an AI system to identify potential travel insurance intentions of customers.
 Our designed large language model (LLM), named Insurance-GPT, is capable of analyzing in real-time during interactions with users and it utilizes deep learning model to accurately predict flight delay.
-This provides a good user experience, as well as provides a reference for pricing strategies to insurance companies.
-The Insurance-GPT can be downloaded at https://modelscope.cn/models/TobyYang7/ InsuranceGPT.
-Additionally, the complete source code for this project is available on GitHub at https://github.com/TobyYang7/ Travel-Insurance-Recommendation-AI-System.
 img: assets/img/project/bg.svg
 importance: 1
 category: school